 Pre-Req: 22.200 Mechanical Eng Project I.

-Students set up and conduct specific experiments designed to study: 1) fundamental ME instrumentation systems; 2) fundamental experimental techniques and 3) basic physical principles of mechanical systems.
-Experiments are divided into two areas; solid-mechanical and thermo-fluids.
+Students set up and conduct specific experiments designed to study: 1) fundamental ME instrumentation systems; 2) fundamental experimental techniques, 3) basic physical principles of mechanical systems, and 4) signal processing.
+Experiments are divided into two areas; solid-mechanics and dynamics.
 Students develop models for use in validating and comparing with experimental results.
-Written communication techniques are emphasized.
+Written and oral communication techniques are emphasized.

 Pre-req: C- or better in ENGN.2060 Strength of Materials, or Spring 2020 grade of "P".

 Strength of materials principles are applied to the stress analysis of machine components and structures.
 The effects of buckling and combined bending, torsion, and axial loadings are studied together with the effects of stress risers due to geometrical complexities.
-Topics include: 3D stress transformations; principal stresses; Mohr's circle; failure criteria; torsion of non-circular and hollow cross sections; stress concentration factors; equilibrium and energy methods;global and local buckling; introduction to finite element methods; introduction to composites.
+Topics include: 3D stress transformations; principal stresses; Mohr's circle; failure criteria; torsion of non-circular and hollow cross sections; stress concentration factors; equilibrium and energy methods; global and local buckling; introduction to finite element methods.

 Pre-req: ENGN.2060, and ENGN.2050, and MECH.2960, and MECH.3610, and MATH.2310, and C- or better required for ENGN.2050 and ENGN.2060, or Spring 2020 grade of "P".